malaikaaiyar/malaikaaiyar/content/index.md

 ---
 title: Hello there!
 ---
 Welcome to my personal website.
 A little bit about me: I'm curious about machine learning, theory of computation, mathematics, the mind, and how they connect.
 I also love art, making things by hand, and learning about old or analogue processes.
-See what I'm up to [[now]].
+See what I'm up to [[now]], or have a wander!